HoussemDellai/aks-course/65_aks_egress_lb_natgw_udr/Readme.md

   --api-server-authorized-ip-ranges $FWPUBLIC_IP
 ```

 ## 4.7.
-Test the egress traffic is using the Firewall public IP
+Verify the egress traffic is using the Firewall public IP

 ```shell
 kubectl run nginx --image=nginx